Logging you into your Moneysoft budget tracker account

 The bucket strategy for retirement investing divides portfolios into time-based segments (cash, medium-term bonds, long-term growth assets) in an attempt to avoid selling during market downturns.

-However, this approach is fundamentally flawed as it involves market timing decisions about when to replenish buckets, prevents taking advantage of buying opportunities during market declines, and causes portfolio risk allocation to drift over time.
+However, this approach is fundamentally flawed.
+It involves market timing decisions about when to replenish buckets, prevents investors from taking advantage of buying opportunities during market declines, and causes the portfolio's risk allocation to drift over time.

 As retirees spend down their portfolios, defensive allocations increase inappropriately when growth assets should maintain higher weightings.

-A superior risk-based allocation approach maintains consistent asset allocation through regular rebalancing, delivering better long-term retirement income outcomes.
+A superior approach is to adopt a risk-based allocation that maintains a consistent asset mix through regular rebalancing, ultimately delivering better long-term retirement income outcomes.

-The Bucket Strategy (why you should avoid it)
+The Bucket Strategy (and why you should avoid it)

-The bucket strategy is an investment approach for retirement where the investor splits their portfolio into either two or three buckets and invests each in a different way.
+The bucket strategy is a retirement investment approach in which the investor splits their portfolio into two or three buckets, each invested differently.

-It is sold as a way to reap the rewards of higher returns, without jeopardising your ability to meet shorter-term expenses.
+It is promoted as a way to enjoy higher long-term returns without compromising the ability to meet short-term expenses.
 Tantalisingly, it claims to allow you to avoid selling growth-oriented investments to cover expenses in what could be unfavourable market conditions.

 What’s not to like?

-It looks like a way to have the best of both worlds – the returns of risky assets, without the downside that you might have to sell during a downturn to pay your bills.
+It seems to offer the best of both worlds – the returns of risky assets, without the downside that you might have to sell during a downturn just to pay your bills.

 However, reality is much different.